Some people who set off to find “The One” do find it.

 Some people don’t.

-What you need to understand is that the term, “the one” could mean something totally different for you at different points in time.
+The term, “The One” means something totally different for you at different points in time.

-This is why it is so crucial that you understand the danger of labeling anyone “the one.”
+This is why it is so crucial that you realize the danger of labeling anyone, “The One.”

-You see, if you were to label a person by this term, you are essentially stating that this person is the one who meets your needs in just about every sense forever and ever.
+You see, in labelling a person by this term, you are stating that this person is the one who meets your needs in about every sense forever and ever.

-When you are so focused on finding the one that meets the needs that you have now, you forget that your needs may change in the near to distant future.
+When you are so focused on finding the one that meets the needs that you have now, you forget that your needs do change in the near to distant future.

 What happens then?

 If your needs change, what use is this person?